 The rejuvenation of E17 started some time ago with the mass exodus of hip east Londoners priced out of Hackney and Stoke Newington to the south.
 Developers soon cottoned on and large areas of this rapidly gentrifying neighbourhood have seen new homes appearing alongside the Victorian and Edwardian terraces.
 Walthamstow’s time as London Borough of Culture in 2019 brought a further boost, and the area’s climb in popularity seems sure to continue.

 Barking and Dagenham

-As recently as this month (July 2020), plans were approved to build London’s largest film studios in Dagenham.
+In July 2020, plans were approved to build London’s largest film studios in Dagenham.
 The project joins a raft of redevelopment across the borough often listed as the cheapest place to buy property in London.
 Planners Be First have set the goal of 50,000 new homes and 20,000 new jobs to be created in the next 20 years, making this a very interesting prospect for property investment in London.